vikchupak/Network/dns/DNS.md

-- Authoritative Name Servers (NS) - servers that host Zone Files.
+- Authoritative Name Servers (NS) - servers that host Zone Files & **Zones**.
 Usually SLD
+  - Authoritative - contains real records
 - Zone Files - text files with DNS records
 - A DNS Zone is served by a set of one or more Authoritative Name Servers (NS)